LucieVorms/geicar/README.md

     * nucleoF103: Nothing
     * jetsonNano: AI and camera for measuring the width of the path and LIDAR for PRM path detection and obstacle avoidance (for more 'in depth' documentation : see documentation in this directory)
     * simulation: Nothing
+    * path_detection : Contains the AI models used on the jetson
+    * pathDetection : Contains test script and model training (it was for local test, the scripts are re-used in ./jetsonNano/ros2_ws/src/usb_cam/scripts)